seamonstr/seamonstr.github.io/_posts/2022-10-03-django-refresh.md

 ## Mapping URLs

+URLs are mapped at project level and at app level:
-`<projectdir>/urls.py` has a `urlpatterns` list of `django.urls.Path` objects used to publish the URL set from within the apps.
-Likewise, each app has a (by convention; can be any package name) `urls.py` which is a list of Path objects.
+* `<projectdir>/urls.py` has a `urlpatterns` list of `django.urls.Path` objects used to publish the URLs from within the apps.
+* Likewise, each app has a (by convention; can be any package name) `urls.py` which has two members: an `app_name` and a list of Path objects `urlpatterns`.

-Each `Path` maps a url to one of:
+Generally speaking, each `Path` maps a url to one of:
-1. *For the project level mapping:* The python module for the app; the module has a "url_patterns" list of its own, and an app_name.
+1. *For the project level mapping:* the app name and the list of sub-URLs.
+These are supplied by calling `django.urls.include` pass the name of the python module for the app.
+The module has a `url_patterns` list of its own, and an `app_name` that the `include` call looks for; it passes those in a tuple to the Path's constructor.
 1. *For the app level mapping:* A callable which is the view renderer, as declared in the apps `views.py`.
 The callable is called with a HttpRequest obj plus some kwargs from the route.
 Returns a HttpResponse obj.
 Also takes kwargs (from the URL?) and a name to use when referring to the URL fromm elsewhere.

-So, map the app's URLs into the project with a string and the urls.py's module name.
-Map each view at the app level with a string and the callable that renders the view.
+Can be passed by calling `include`, but you can just pass the callable instead.

 So:

 ```
 project
   manage.py
   /projectkg
     /urls.py
       urlpatterns - [Path] mapping strings to modules
   /appmodule
     /urls.py # Needs creating!
       urlpatterns - [Path] mapping strings to view callables
     /views.py # Contain the view callables

 ```